Maharana Pratap: The First Freedom Fighter

-The film released in major parts of Rajasthan on 12 October 2012.
+The film was released in major parts of Rajasthan on 12 October 2012.

-In May 2022, the film was released on OTT platform MX Player.
+In May 2022, the film was released on the OTT platform MX Player.

 Plot

-The story of Maharana Pratap starts from the narrator ramanbhai who narrates the epic of Maharana Pratap and initiates the history of Mewar kingdom.
-When Vallabhi (Gujarat) was attacked by the Maan Mori in a battle attempt, Rawal Mahendra-II died and his queen Pushpawati somehow escaped from that attack and went to Nagda area (near Udaipur).
+The story of Maharana Pratap starts with the narrator Ramanbhai who narrates the epic of Maharana Pratap and initiates the history of the Mewar kingdom.
+When Vallabhi (Gujarat) was attacked by the Maan Mori in a battle attempt, Rawal Mahendra-II died and his queen Pushpawati somehow escaped from that attack and went to the Nagda area (near Udaipur).
 Later she died, giving her child to a Brahmin family.
-The son of the queen Pushpawati grew young and was popularly known as Bappa Rawal (Kalbhoj).
-One day Bappa Rawal met Maharshi Harti Rashi (a sage) and by the profound blessings of the sage Harit Rashi, Bappa established the Great kingdom of Mewar.
-Narrator Kaviraj Shyamaldas proceeds further in the story as- Rana Ratan Singh's wife queen Padmini, who was an iconic paramount of beauty in historical times, faced bad consequences due to Allauddin Khilji intrigue and deception of forceful control over Chittorgarh as well as over queen Padmini.
+The son of the queen Pushpawati grew up young and was popularly known as Bappa Rawal (Kalbhoj).
+One day Bappa Rawal met Maharshi Harti Rashi (a sage) and with the profound blessings of the sage Harit Rashi, Bappa established the Great kingdom of Mewar.
+Narrator Kaviraj Shyamaldas proceeds further in the story as follows: Rana Ratan Singh's wife queen Padmini, who was an iconic paramount of beauty in historical times, faced bad consequences due to Allauddin Khilji intrigue and deception of forceful control over Chittorgarh as well as over queen Padmini.
 At the end the conflict between Padmini and Allauddhin Khilji led the last queen Padmini to sacrifice herself for the self-respect and honour of the dynasty by jumping alive in the heap of fire inside the palace at fort Chittor (the activity is popularly known as 'Saka/'Jauhar').

-Narrator Kaviraj Shyamaldas's pen stops at the incident of king Udai Singh's feeding mother Panna Gurjari.
+Narrator Kaviraj Shyamaldas's pen stops at the incident of king Udai Singh's feeding his mother Panna Gurjari.
 The maid's son Banveer (dasi's son) who killed Rana Vikramaditya, was intending to kill Udai Singh in his childhood as well.
-Pannadhay then sacrificed her own son who was at the same age of Udai Singh and Banveer killed her son by having an impression that sleeping child is Udai Singh.
+Pannadhay then sacrificed her own son who was at the same age as Udai Singh and Banveer killed her son by having the impression that the sleeping child was Udai Singh.
 She saw her own son dying in front of her eyes.
 This sacrifice of Pannadhay is remembered in the history, which ultimately saved the dynasty of Mewar.